ahmed82/hyperledger-fabric-Notes/binaries/peer.md

  peer lifecycle chaincode <cmd> --flag
 ```
 1- package
-* Packages the chaincode
+* Packages the chaincode.
+*
 2- install
-* installs the chaincode to the specified peer
+* installs the chaincode to the specified peer.
+*
 3- queryinstalled
-* Lists the installed chaincode on the peer
+* Lists the installed chaincode on the peer.